rust-cli/book/src/tutorial/cli-args.md

 The pattern is expected to be a string, while the second argument is expected to be a path to a file.

-In Rust, it is very common to structure programs around the data they deal with so this way of looking at CLI arguments fits very well.
-Let's start with this (in file src/main.rs, before fn main() {):
+In Rust, it is common to structure programs around the data they handle, so this way of looking at CLI arguments fits very well.
+Let's start with this (in file `src/main.rs`, before `fn main() {`):

 ```rust,ignore
 {{#include cli-args-struct.rs:3:7}}